PTB-M4D/PyDynamic/README.md

 ```
   pip install PyDynamic
 ```
 This will download the latest version from the Python package repository and copy it into your local folder of third-party libraries.
+Note that PyDynamic uses **Python version 3.x**.
 Usage in any Python environment on your computer is then possible by
 ```python
   import PyDynamic
 ```